shield75/Structured-Selenium-Automation/README.md

 ---

 ## 🔐 License

-This project is licensed under the MIT License.

-© 2025 QA Automation Team @ Shield75.
+© 2025 QA Automation @ Shield75.
 All rights reserved.

 ---

 ## 📬 Contact

-For questions or support, reach out at [youremail@example.com].
+For questions or support, reach out at [anisurcap75@gmail.com].